The Carbon Cycle – Nutrient Cycles Ep 3

 Chloroplasts – Cell Organelles Ep 4

 So far, all the organelles we have looked at (the nucleus, mitochondria, ribosomes and RER) are found in both animal and plant cells.
 Today's organelle, the chloroplasts, are only found in plant cells and some eukaryotic algae.
-Their main function is to carry out photosynthesis - the reaction that uses light energy to make glucose...
+The main function of chloroplasts is to carry out photosynthesis - the reaction that uses light energy to...
 Continue Reading →

 Up ↑